aciccarello/skills/README.md

 # Skills Demo App
 This repository serves as a demonstration of a React application.
 The application shows a list of web development skills.
+Uses the [Material UI library](https://material-ui.com/).

 See https://aciccarello.github.io/skills